FIS took on this interceptor cleaning project which would involve using multiple FIS departments.

-FIS were asked to clean and inspect the fuel islands interceptor tanks to ensure there was no damage that could affect the system running properly or any damage to the tank shell that may lead to the tank leaking.
+FIS had to clean and inspect the fuel island interceptor tanks to ensure there was no damage that could affect the system running properly or any damage to the tank shell that may lead to the tank leaking.

-The tanks contained waste water which needed to be emptied and disposed of at a licensed treatment facility before the inspection could begin.
+The tanks containing waste water needed to be emptied and disposed of before inspection could begin.

-FIS discovered that the tanks contained heavy sediment and oil on the tanks walls, floors and tank ends which needed to be jet washed before inspection.
+After being emptied, wall bricks, heavy rubble and pipework were removed from the bottom.
+Heavy sediment was also found and oil on the tank walls, floors and tank ends had to be jet washed before inspection.

-FIS professionals jet wash cleaned the interceptor tank with TFR (a powerful degreasing agent) and uplifted using the jet vac tanker.
-The waste was cross loaded to the tankers and taken back to our in-house waste treatment centre.
+FIS cleaned the tank with TFR and uplifted using the jet vac tanker.

-Overall 421,890 litres of waste sludges and washings were removed from site with appropriate ADR barrels and disposed of at one of FIS’s licensed treatment facilities.
+- 421,890 litres of waste sludges and washings removed with ADR Tankers

 - Disposal into inhouse treatment facility